Rashpinder1985/CodingTutor/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+---

 ## 🙏 Acknowledgments

 - Built with Flask, SQLAlchemy, and multiple LLM providers
 - Uses NLTK and scikit-learn for NLP analysis
+- Reasoning agent powered by self-reflection and adaptive learning
 - Deployed on Railway.app

+---

+## ⭐ Star History

+If you find this project helpful, please consider giving it a star!